Major risks that you should consider before involving yourself in crypto lending transactions.

 Some risks are out of the investor's control.
 These include the possibility of platform insolvency.
 That situation can result in traders losing their entire deposit.

-Investors can protect their assets by spreading their crypto portfolio on different platforms.
+Investors can protect their assets by spreading their crypto portfolio across different platforms.
 Investors with diverse portfolios will be better prepared for unforeseen risks.

-Crypto lending comes with its share of risks.
-Such risks range from bad market factors like exploiting vulnerable protocols.
+Cryptocurrency lending comes with its share of risks.
+Such risks include bad market factors such as exploiting vulnerable protocols.
 These risks affect the return on investment for traders in the space.

 So, you must choose the right crypto lending platform, as each has its pros and cons.
-Staying updated on the major lending risks enables you to figure out how to invest wisely and safely.
+By keeping up with the biggest risks in lending, you can figure out how to invest wisely and safely.